zcvele/OfficeDocs-SkypeForBusiness/Teams/configure-dynamic-emergency-calling.md

 You configure network settings in the Microsoft Teams admin center or by using PowerShell.
 To learn more, see [Manage your network topology for cloud voice features](manage-your-network-topology.md).

-Note that it can take some time (up to four hours) for some changes to network settings (such as a new address, network identifier, and so on) to propagate and be available to Teams clients.
+It can take some time (up to four hours) for some changes to network settings (such as a new address, network identifier, and so on) to propagate and be available to Teams clients.

 > [!NOTE]
 > Subnets can also be defined in LIS and can be associated with an emergency location.
 LIS subnets must be defined by the Network ID matching the subnet IP range assigned to clients.
 For example, the network ID for a client IP/mask of 10.10.10.150/25 is 10.10.10.128.
 For more information, see [Understand TCP/IP addressing and subnetting basics](/troubleshoot/windows-client/networking/tcpip-addressing-and-subnetting).

 > [!IMPORTANT]
-> Network configuration setting lookups are not supported with cloud proxy service deployments that modify the source IP addresses from Teams clients.
+> Network configuration setting lookups aren't supported with cloud proxy service deployments that modify the source IP addresses from Teams clients.

 **For Calling Plan, Operator Connect, and Teams Phone Mobile users:**